LordAfterEight/asm-stdlib/README.md

 This routine takes the addresses of two strings in `rsi` and `rdi` and reads until either there is a difference or there is a nullbyte in both at the same time.
 Returns 1 in `rax` if the strings are equal, 0 if not.

 ### readln
 This routine makes use of a Linux syscall to read a line from a terminal.
-Takes the address of the buffer to read to in `rsi`.
+Takes the address of the buffer to read to in `rdi`. and length in `rsi`.
 Blocks until `Return` is pressed.
 Returns the number of read bytes in `rax`.

 ### print
 This routine takes the address of a string in `rdi` and prints it using the Linux syscall `write`